denten-books/plain-text/2-device.md

 acknowledgement of the complexity involved.
 See for example Ch.
 6-8 in
 @hacking_why_1975; @waller_chomsky_1977; @green_bertrand_2007, 103-43.

-Several prominent characteristics pass from Wittgenstein's reading machines to Turing's universals.
+Several prominent characteristics pass from Wittgenstein's reading to Turing's universal machines.
 First, the symbolic machine emerges from the metaphor-like correspondence between internal machine state and external symbolic representation.
-Second, Wittgenstein discusses symbolic representation in terms of its delayed effects, that is, ultimately, a type of a remote control mechanism.
+Second, Wittgenstein discusses symbolic representation in terms of its delayed effects, that is, ultimately, a type of a control mechanism.
 And finally, Wittgenstein imagines a mediating layer that holds the rules for translation between state and symbol.
 All of these features, along with a collection of hypothetical machines in various states of disrepair, pass directly from Wittgenstein to Turing.

-Turing's machine offers a strikingly minimalist response to the legacy of automated hermeneutics.
+Turing's machine offers a strikingly minimalist response to the legacy of automated hermeneutics, which I have began to outline above.
 His universal machine subsumes all of Wittgenstein's examples, forming the minimally-viable blueprint for generalized symbolic manipulation.
-To function, Turing's machine needs only the following three
-components: (a) a storage medium capable of holding symbolic inscription, (b) a reading and writing mechanism to operate on the symbols, and (c) a way to transform external symbolic states into internal states of the mechanism.
+To function, Turing's machine needs only the following three components: (a) a storage medium capable of holding symbolic inscription, (b) a reading and writing mechanism to operate on the symbols, and (c) a way to transform external symbolic states into internal states of the mechanism.
 Given these three characteristics, the machine becomes a universal mechanism.
-The universal Turing machine can take on the function of any other machine, as long as that machine's state is amenable to symbolic representation.
+The universal Turing machine can take on the function of any other machine, as long as that machine's internal states are amenable to symbolic representation.
 The universal machine takes machine states as its input.
-It is a machine that "traces the mechanism" of all other metaphoric mechanisms.
-In this lies the essence of Turing computation.
+In Wittgenstein's terms, it is a machine that "traces the mechanism" of all other forms of symbolic manipulation.
+In this lies the essence of a Turing computer.

-Turing begins his paper suggestively: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions." [@turing_computable_1937, 231].
+Let us unpack more carefully.
+Turing begins his paper as we would expect from Wittgenstein's lineage, with an analogy: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions" [@turing_computable_1937, 231].
 In effect, he asks his readers to compare computation, a human mental process, to the mechanical action of a machine.
 As Charles Petzold explained it in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
 When read in the context of Wittgenstein's thought experiments, it becomes clear that the analogy itself is a kind of a provocation.
-Neither mathematicians nor philosophers of mind agreed then nor do they agree now on the extent to which states of mind can be compared to discrete machine states.
+Neither mathematicians nor philosophers of mind agreed then nor do they now on the extent to which states of mind can be compared to discrete machine states.
 Turing provocatively slides into the language of cognition to reinforce the analogy between mind and mechanism.
-His machines "think" and his humans "compute."
+His machines "think" and his humans "compute" throughout.

 Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
 Much like a movie reel, the tape moves through the mechanism one section at a time.
 At each point only one section bearing one symbol can be said to be "in the machine."
-"We may call this square the 'scanned square,'" Turing writes,
+"We may call this square the 'scanned square,'" Turing writes and
+continues:

 > The symbol on the scanned square may be called the "scanned symbol."
 The
 > "scanned symbol" is the only one of which the machine is, so to speak,
 > "directly aware" [@turing_computable_1937, 231].

-The scanned symbol becomes a part of the machine's internal configuration, or to slide into the cognitive vocabulary along with Turing a part of its "awareness."
+The scanned symbol becomes a part of the machine's internal configuration, or, to slide into the cognitive vocabulary along with Turing, a part of its "awareness."
 In Turing's words, "the machine can effectively remember [!] some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
 The machine's "behavior" is therefore determined by its initial configuration---the arrangement of tape and scanning apparatus---plus the scanned symbol.
 The scanned symbol becomes a part of machine "memory."
-In contemporary language we would say that the software turns into hardware, and the other way around.
+In contemporary language we would say that the mechanism translates software into hardware, and the other way around, in a process of mechanical transference already suggested in Wittgenstein thought experiments.

 We imagine then a device not unlike a telegraph or a film projector, which ingests reels of tape.
 But unlike telegraphs or film projectors, the ingested